 Chiropractic Care Recommended for Low Back Pain

-that low back pain sufferers choose the most conservative care first.
-And it recommended spinal manipulation as the only safe and effective, drugless form of initial professional treatment
+After an extensive study of all currently available care for low back problems, the Agency for Health Care Policy and Research—a federal government research organization—recommended that low back pain sufferers choose the most conservative care first.
+And it recommended spinal manipulation as the only safe and effective, drugless form of initial professional treatment for acute low back problems in

 adults.1